tylermercer/personal-website/src/content/posts/software/blazor-renderfragment-multiple-nodes.md

 }
 ```

-This is particularly useful when you can't or don't want to add a wrapping
+This is particularly useful when you can’t or don’t want to add a wrapping
 element, such as when rendering a set of `<tr>` elements that will be included
 in a table.